G-7 pledges put coal on notice, could boost climate aid

 A common target would put pressure on other major polluters to follow suit and build on the compromise deal reached at last year’s U.N. climate summit, where nations committed merely to “phase down” rather than “phase out” coal — with no fixed date.

+U.S. climate envoy John Kerry called the agreements reached in Berlin “very comprehensive and forward-leaning.”

-The issue is likely to be taken up later this year at a meeting of the Group of 20 leading and emerging economies, who are responsible for 80% of global emissions.
+“I think it will help lay the groundwork for what has to happen at the G-20,” he told The Associated Press, referring to a meeting later this year of the broader Group of 20 leading and emerging economies, who are responsible for 80% of global emissions.

-This includes governments and companies “providing enhanced support regarding averting, minimising and addressing loss and damage associated with the adverse impacts of climate change,” they said.
+This includes governments and companies “providing enhanced support regarding averting, minimizing and addressing loss and damage associated with the adverse impacts of climate change,” they said.

 “After years of roadblocks, the G-7 finally recognize that they need to financially support poor countries in addressing climate-related losses and damages,” said David Ryfisch of the Berlin-based environmental campaign group Germanwatch.